Australia vs New Zealand: Which is better for doctor jobs?

 Are you looking for doctor jobs in New Zealand and Australia?
 Look no further.
 Medrecruit is a medical recruitment company based in Australia and New Zealand with more jobs than you can shake a visa at.

 But to narrow down your job search, you’ll first need to choose: Australia or New Zealand?
-Often lumped together on the world stage (including this awkward moment when New Zealand’s then Prime Minister was put in front of the Aussie flag), the two countries are actually quite different in terms of lifestyle and the kind of doctor jobs you’ll come across.
+Often lumped together on the world stage (including this awkward moment when New Zealand's Prime Minister was mistakenly placed before the Australian flag), the two countries are actually quite different in terms of lifestyle and the kind of doctor jobs you’ll come across.

 Find out everything you need to know about moving to Australia or New Zealand in our free IMG Guide.